 So you have finally decided to start up your eCommerce store.
 Anyway, thousands of questions arise in your mind, and the biggest one is - where to start?

-First of all, you have to choose a shopping platform that will work with your business properly.
+First of all, you have to choose a shopping cart platform that will work with your business properly.
 If you’re standing on the verge of your new eCommerce venture, the website builder of your choice should be user-friendly.
 Even the most robust feature set would be pointless without your understanding of how to get it up and running.
 Apart from essential features, the shopping cart needs to be straightforward and intuitive.
 We have reviewed and compared 5 leading eCommerce platforms for beginners and defined a perfect match for technical noobs.

 Originally launched in 2006, Shopify is a fully-packed blend of an exceptionally user-friendly interface and the most comprehensive range of customizable templates.
 Over the last few years, it has grown faster than any other eCommerce solution.
 Today the platform hosts more than 800,000 stores with over 1,000,000 active users onboard and generates around $100bn in sales.